-A virtual disk is a partition in a physical disk group that is made up of contiguous data segments of the physical disks in the disk group.
+A virtual disk is a partition in a disk group that is made up of contiguous data segments of the physical disks in the disk group.
 A virtual disk consists of data segments from all physical disks in the disk group.
+Virtual disks and disk groups are set up according to how you plan to organize your data.
+For example, you might have one virtual disk for inventory, a second virtual disk for financial and tax information, and a third virtual disk for customer information.

 All virtual disks in a disk group support the same RAID level.
-The RAID enclosure supports up to 255 virtual disks that can be assigned to hosts.
+The RAID enclosure supports up to 256 virtual disks (minimum size of 10 MB each) that can be assigned to host servers.
 Each virtual disk is assigned a Logical Unit Number (LUN) that is recognized by the host operating system.